 - Cook rice according to instructions on the packet

-- Once the rice is cooked, add the furikake and mix well.
-Divide the rice into four
+- Once the rice is cooked, add the seaweed flakes and sesame seeds and mix well.
+Divide the rice into four portions

 - Place a sheet of nori over a sheet of cling film

 - Place a quarter of the rice in a small square in the middle of the nori sheet

 - Place half of the tofu filling over the rice, in the same shape

 - Add another quarter of the rice to cover the tofu and wrap the edges of the nori over the whole 'parcel' - the nori should stick to all sides of the rice

 - Wrap the cling film around it and let rest for a couple of minutes for it to take shape

 - Remove the cling film, transfer to a chopping board and cut in half with a wet knife